Schizophrenia Treatment in Fort Lauderdale, FL

 Even when the symptoms of schizophrenia gradually subside, this disease requires lifelong management.
 Anti-psychotic medications are often the cornerstone of the ongoing management of schizophrenia.
 This multi-pronged approach aims to minimize both symptoms and schizophrenic episodes while maintaining the lowest dose possible.
 Psychotherapy is also used to alleviate the depression and anxiety that patients experience, foster increased social engagement, and encourage the maintenance of beneficial forms of self-care,

 At Agape Treatment Center, we know how hard it is for people to live with untreated schizophrenia.
-We also know that with the right therapies, medications, and interventions, our patients can lead far happier and far more productive lives.
-We work hard to tailor our schizophrenia treatment plans to suit the needs of the individual.
+We also know that with the right therapies, medication-assisted treatment (MAT), and interventions, our patients can lead far happier and far more productive lives.
+We work hard to tailor our schizophrenia treatment in South Florida to suit the needs of the individual.

 Moreover, for our clients with schizophrenia, we also offer second-generation antipsychotic drugs with fewer side effects, higher levels of efficacy, and greater ease of long-term use.
 We carefully track the progress of our clients so that their medication plans and other treatments can be refined to ensure optimum effectiveness.